zeridon/presentations/ha-soa-app-with-glusterfs/README.md

 High Availability SOA APP with GlusterFS
 ========================================
 In the world of big systems and soa the services need to be highly available and always accessible.
-If developers forget to implement this, ops needs to step in and feel the void.
+If developers forget to implement this, ops needs to step in and fill the void.
 This presentation aims to show you a relatively simple way to achieve this using the clustered filesystem GlusterFS.
 The main accent is on organising synchronisation, replication and disaster recovery.

 Author: Vladimir Vitkov